Reduction of the electrodynamics of superconductors to those for conductors with the incorporation of spatial dispersion: Introduction

 \section{Introduction}

 Recently the frequency-dependent surface impedance was calculated for the spatially dispersive eigenvalues of the permittivity operator in conductors \cite{Dresvyannikov}.
-It is reasonable to give a brief description these formulations valid for both conductors and superconductors The electrodynamics of superconductors is supposed to be in principle reduced to those for conductors as the temperature approaches the critical temperature $T_{c}$ and beyond $T_{c}$.
-However, such reduction is not rather straightaway.
-Early the problem resulted in a supplement of the Maxwell equations by postulating additional London equations for an explanation the Meissner effect \cite{SuperfluidsI}.
-It discriminates the perfect conductor in non-zero-field cooling behavior as compared to the superconductor.
-Here we demonstrate that appropriately taken into account effects of the spatial dispersion can give general frequency dependencies of the surface impedance for the obtained in \cite{Dresvyannikov} solutions including those both for the normal conductor and for the superconductor or perfect conductor.
-It is shown that an incorporation of the spatial dispersion leads to an appearance of the Meissner effect in perfect conductors in the same manner as in superconductors.
+It is reasonable to give a brief description of these formulations valid for both conductors and superconductors.
+The electrodynamics of superconductors is supposed to be in principle reduced to those for conductors as the temperature approaches the critical temperature $T_{c}$ and beyond $T_{c}$.
+However, such a reduction is not rather straightaway.
+Early the problem resulted in a supplement of the Maxwell equations by postulating additional, London equations for an explanation the Meissner effect \cite{SuperfluidsI,mende}.
+It discriminates the perfect conductor in the non-zero-field cooling behaviour as compared to the superconductor.
+In a perfect conductor the Maxwell equations allow the static, spatially homogeneous field solutions \cite{SuperfluidsI,mende} below $T_{c}$.
+The allowed spatially homogeneous penetration of the field in the cooled perfect conductor contradicts with the empirically observed static field expelled out of a superconductor.
+To avoid this contradiction the Meissner effect was introduced in models and theories of the superconductivity as the second necessary property of the superconducting state in addition to the first necessary requirement of the perfect conductivity \cite{SuperfluidsI,mende}.
+The postulation of additional, London equations is an example of this introduction.